LouisDesdoigts/dLux/docs/tutorials/introductory/overview.md

     Improvement: 1.41x faster

-Excellent, now that we have our compile loss function, lets optimise our model!
+Excellent, now that we have our compile loss function, let's optimise our model!

-To do this we use `optax`, the gradient processing library developed by Googles DeepMind team.
+To do this we use `optax`, the gradient processing library developed by Google's DeepMind team.
 This library provides a number of optimisation algorithms, and we will use the `adam` optimiser here. `Zodiax` also provides a simple way to map our optimisation algorithms to our model, using `zdx.get_optimiser` function.

 ```python